Matrix Algebras with a Certain Compression Property II: Algebras of Type III

-We will begin with the case in which some pair $\Omega\in\mc{F}_{III}$ is such that $Q_{2\Omega}$ is linked to $Q_{1\Omega}$ or $Q_{3\Omega}$.
-An example of such an algebra is the unital algebra from Example~\ref{exmp:families of compressible algebras:3}.
-It will be shown in Theorem~\ref{case III - Q2 linked theorem} that this is, in fact, the only example up to transpose equivalence.
-The first step toward a proof of this result is the following lemma, which demonstrates that $Q_{2\Omega}$ cannot be linked to a projection $Q_{i\Omega}$ of rank $n_{i\Omega}\geq 2$.
+We begin with the case in which there is a pair $\Omega\in\mc{F}_{III}$ with $Q_{2\Omega}$ linked to $Q_{1\Omega}$ or $Q_{3\Omega}$.
+One example of such an algebra is given by the type~III algebra from Example~\ref{exmp:families of compressible algebras:3}.
+The following theorem demonstrates that this algebra is in fact, the only example up to transpose equivalence.